-Switchblades and assisted opening knives are often confused with one another because they tend to look the same to the untrained eye.
+Automatic knives (also known as switchblades) and assisted opening knives are often confused with one another because they tend to look the same to the untrained eye.
 However, understanding the difference between these two knives is important because switchblades are illegal in most states in America.
-To give you a better knowledge about the two types of knives, we’ve created this guide to help you understand the differences between a switchblade and an assisted opening knife.
+To give you a better knowledge about the two types of knives, we've created this guide to help you understand the differences between a switchblade and an assisted opening knife.

 Background of the Switchblade

 Before venturing into the details, it's important to first look at the background of the switchblade.
 Invented around the 1850s, the switchblade gained notoriety in 1950s American culture thanks to movies featuring young fictional gangs using switchblades as weapons.
 This, along with fear of youth violence during an economic downturn, led to the creation of the Switchblade Act of 1958 effectively banning interstate commerce of switchblades.